Who Was Muddy Waters?

 Death and Legacy

-By the end of his lifetime, Muddy Waters had garnered six Grammys as well as countless other honors.
+By the end of his lifetime, Waters had garnered six Grammys as well as countless other honors.
 He died after suffering a heart attack on April 30, 1983.

 Since his death, Waters's contribution to the music world has continued to gain recognition.
 In 1987, Waters was posthumously inducted into the Rock and Roll Hall of Fame.
 Five years later, the National Academy of Recording Arts and Sciences awarded the musician a Lifetime Achievement Grammy Award.
-Additionally, some of the most recognizable names in music have named Muddy Waters as their single-greatest influence, including Eric Clapton, Jimmy Page, Jeff Beck and Johnny Winter.
+Additionally, some of the most recognizable names in music have named Waters as their single-greatest influence, including Eric Clapton, Jimmy Page, Jeff Beck and Johnny Winter.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!